Issarakhin/scraping/README.md

 # Notes

-- Uses a Chrome User-Agent for requests.
+- Uses a Chrome browser User-Agent.
 - Automatically discovers categories from the homepage.
 - Prevents duplicate article URLs.
 - Saves each article as an individual Markdown file.
-- Designed for educational and research purposes.
+- The number of scraped articles per category can be configured.

 ---

-# Disclaimer

-This project is intended for educational and research purposes only.
-Please respect Kampuchea Thmey's Terms of Service, robots.txt, and applicable copyright laws when scraping or redistributing website content.